-The difficulty is that whilst standards are identified they are not always achieved.
-This creates disappointment for customers and frustration for staff.
-Within the confines of the available resources and technology, staff do their best to achieve the service standards; as such the service performance falls short of expectations.
+The difficulty is that whilst standards are identified they are not always achieved, so creating disappointment for customers and frustration for staff that, within the confines of the available resources and technology, do their best to achieve the standards; as such the performance falls short.

-A management priority is that resources should be focussed on the more important customer segments.
-However, the current systems do not readily support workload prioritisation and work transfer between individuals and teams.
+Management priorities are that resources should be focussed on the more important customer segments however, the current systems do not readily support workload prioritisation and work transfer between individuals and teams.

-The performance targets are set by the directors, based on their personal views, rather than by reference to research and resource availability, so are not seen by staff as being 'SMART' and therefore act as staff demotivators.
+The performance targets are set by the directors, based on their personal views, rather than by reference to research and resource availability so are not seen by staff as being 'SMART' and therefore act as demotivators.

-viii) Customer Feedback and Satisfaction
+Customer Satisfaction